dutchwavepower/dutchwavepower.github.io/content/pages/about/index.md

     subtitle: >-
-      Dutch Wave Power was founded by Sten and Hans after 2 years of research and development, because they share the same personal goal: fight global warming and reduce CO2 emissions to keep this world save!
+      Dutch Wave Power was founded by Sten and Hans after 2 years of research and development, because they share the same personal goal: fight global warming and reduce CO2 emissions to keep this world safe!
     texture: texture_underwater
     title: Founded in 2020
   - bg_color: ghost-white